paulgb/are-we-google-cloud-yet/README.md

 Minimal API, for bucket-scoped access; built in service account authentication (standard env var) and pluggable.

 ## Observability

+Google Cloud Platform attempts to parse emitted log lines as JSON, which are allowed to contain both arbitrary key/values and well-known keys like “severity”.
+Libraries exist for integrating a number of popular logging/telemetry crates to emit this format.

+This functionality originally came from a company Google acquired called Stackdriver.
+Officially, that branding has been phased out in favor of Google Cloud Operations Suite.

 ### ⭐ `tracing-stackdriver`